sahoo-rk/bicolorataZ/README.md

 Wish the best!

 > Note: This pipeline is not exhaustive in nature.
-The training programs from the [Galaxy Project](https://training.galaxyproject.org) are comprehensive and resourceful.
-Readers may gein further into the pipeline by following those tutorials.
+Training programs at the [Galaxy Project](https://training.galaxyproject.org) are comprehensive and resourceful.
+Readers may gain further insight into the pipeline by following those tutorials.